Taapeli/isotammi-addons/source/multimergegramplet/README.md

 - repositories
 - notes

+Install the add-on either manually (https://gramps-project.org/wiki/index.php/5.1_Addons#Manually_installed_Addons) or using the instructions here: https://github.com/Taapeli/isotammi-addons

-Install the gramplet in the corresponding view (people, families etc).
+Use the Gramps user interface to add the gramplet in the corresponding view (people, families etc).
 Then select the objects to be merged and click the button "Merge selected objects".

 ![UI](MultiMerge.png)